Undermethylation Myths, MTHFR & The Great Folate Debate

 MYTH #2 - Having a MTHFR variant means you are undermethylated (UM).
 As the star player in methylation, MTHFR gets a lot of attention.
 BUT, there are other genes which can also have variants that decrease or increase methylation and can even off-set the impact of MTHFR.
 Separately, having a variant doesn’t mean that that gene won’t do it’s job.
 Trauma, toxicity, chronic stress, and/or our microbiome can impact genetic expression…and thus methylation….and thus the expression of other genes…As you can see, it gets complicated.
 Those of us trained through the Walsh Research Institute assess methylation by looking at symptoms and traits, with a whole blood histamine/WBH (methlyation breaks down histamine), or a methylation panel (as certain medications can lower the WBH ).

 MYTH #4 - Those with low serotonin undermethylation should NEVER have folate.
-IF someone has a high homocysteine, we MIGHT use folate briefly to bring it down.
-This often isn’t necessary, as we have other tools such as B12, B6, Serine and TMG.
+If someone has a high homocysteine, we MIGHT use folate briefly to bring it down.
+This often isn’t necessary, as we have other tools such as B12, B6, Serine, and TMG.
 If we have to, we’ll use folate, just long enough to bring that homocysteine down, before treating UM with targeted nutrients.
 Separately, children with autism (though not necessarily those on the high functioning end of the spectrum), do seem to benefit from folate.

 folic acid (a synthetic form of folate)